oehf/tewepo/README.md

-# TEWEPO - Teleradiologie Webportal
+# TEWEPO - Teleradiology Webportal

 More information is available at: UNDERCONSTRUCTION